Interana/eventsim/README.md

 state that needs to be shared between threads is the priority queue, and access to that can be easily controlled).
 * The models to generate data could also use more work.
 We made some rough guesses based on experience, but aren't sure how well they reflect reality.
 (In particular, the sine curve for cycles bugs me.)
+* The simulator is tied closely to simulating a web site, specifically a music web site.
+It would be great to make the simulation more abstract, so that different configuration files could be used for dramatically different use cases.
 * This is written a novice Scala programmer.
 An expert could improve the code quality.

 License